cocasema/micro-ROS-doc/docs/NuttX/NuttX_examples.md

 Builtin Apps:
 nsh>
 ```
+If you don't know which interface is the micro USB, type `dmesg` command at a terminal, this command should let you know which is the last USB device that has been connected to your computer and at what interface is attached.

-# How to execute BMP180 example
+## How to execute BMP180 example

+>Shortly explain what is BMP180, add a link and a picture

 ### Olimex STM32-E407